IWR2/ProvisionIO/README.md

 The documentation is built using [MkDocs](https://www.mkdocs.org/).

-A modernized IaaS management system, refactored from a legacy GCP Datastore implementation to a serverless **AWS DynamoDB** architecture.
+A modernized management system, refactored from a GCP Datastore implementation to a Node.js API hosted on AWS EC2, utilizing a serverless DynamoDB backend.

 ---